Gimme Shelter: Puddle of Mudd recording

 "Gimme Shelter" is a 2011 single by the American rock band Puddle of Mudd, and a cover of the song.
 "Gimme Shelter" was released as the lead single from Re:(disc)overed on 2 August 2011, a collection of cover versions of classic rock songs from the 1960s and 1970s and made available digitally on iTunes and Amazon Music with an official music video premiering on the Puddle of Mudd YouTube channel on 17 September 2011.
 In order to promote the single and the album, on 7 October 2011, the group performed the song live on The Tonight Show with Jay Leno and announced a fall tour.

 Following the end of the touring cycle for their 2009 album Volume 4: Songs in the Key of Love & Hate, the band entered Bomb Shelter Studios in Los Angeles in March 2011 to begin working on new music for their next album.
 According to guitarist Paul Phillips, the band originally intended to write new material but initial attempts to write new original material stalled due to burnout from years of constant touring and recording.
 Frustrated with the lack of enthusiasm in the new songs, the band decided to pivot to recording cover songs for a full-length studio album.
 The band spent three consecutive weeks in the studio with producer Bill Appleberry, fully completing the album by early April, in which time "Gimme Shelter" was recorded.

-In various interviews, Scantlin and Philips stated they compiled a huge list of around 30 songs from the 1970s and 1980s, which they narrowed down to 14 tracks for the final cut.
-Phillips explained the first idea for the band to release a potential cover album first evolved naturally after the group began performing songs like AC/DC's "T.N.T." and "The Joker" by the Steve Miller Band during their live shows just for fun, which he stated that fans seemed to enjoy.
+In various interviews, Scantlin and Philips stated that they had previously compiled a list of around 30 songs from the 1970s and 1980s, which they then narrowed down to 14 tracks for the final cut.
+Phillips explained that the first idea for the band to release a potential cover album first evolved naturally after the group began performing songs like AC/DC's "T.N.T." and "The Joker" by the Steve Miller Band during their live shows just for fun, which he stated that fans seemed to enjoy.

 During the recording of "Gimme Shelter", the group recruited additional musicians to contribute to the song; most notably, BC Jean and various other uncredited female backing vocalists were brought in to recreate the haunting vocal parts made famous by Merry Clayton on the original Rolling Stones track.
 In interviews after the single's release, the band revealed that the recording sessions were deliberately approached with a live, organic methodology with very few takes to capture a raw and unpolished energy, aiming to minimize the use of Pro Tools.